AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 ### 5. Data Visualization & Dashboard Customization

-Although competency has increased and Tableau has begun to bounce into this market with force thanks to the easier graph creation and cleaner and more beautiful dashboards, when it comes to data visualization Power BI can still build powerful dashboards and with little more time we can obtain dashboards as beautiful as those made with Tableau.
-The main advantage of Power BI is its very powerful Power Query Editor which we have seen before and the idea that you can work on all the steps of Data Analysis in one single program.
+Power BI is a strong contender in the data visualization market, despite Tableau's recent rise in popularity.
+While Tableau offers easier graph creation and visually appealing dashboards, Power BI can still create powerful and visually appealing dashboards with a little more effort.
+One of Power BI's main advantages is its powerful Power Query Editor, which allows users to work on all data analysis steps within one program.

 I will implement 4 types of charts: